-Thomas Kilian, a...
-Tyrrell County resident, has a current art exhibition entitled "2017 HANDCRAFTED Juried Exhibition" hosted by the Imperial Centre for the Arts and Sciences of Rocky Mount, North Carolina...
+Thomas Kilian, a Tyrrell County resident, has is currently in an art exhibition entitled "2017 HANDCRAFTED Juried Exhibition" hosted by the Imperial Centre for the Arts and Sciences of Rocky Mount, North Carolina.

-"Since I last showcased my work on July 11th, 2015, I have been on tour.
-Going to university in Missouri allowed me to travel to surrounding international events and conferences to showcase, demonstrate, and even auction off work.
-Currently, with my attendance at a university in NC, I have been able to draft up new designs for my functional-minded product lines and commence on developing new glazes,” said Kilian.
+"Since I last showcased my work on July 11, 2015, I have been on tour.
+Going to university in Missouri allowed me to travel to surrounding events and conferences to showcase, demonstrate, and even auction off work.
+Currently, with my attendance at a university in NC, I have been able to draft up new designs for my functional-minded product line and commence on developing new glazes," said Kilian.

-Works from artists from 9 different states of the craft mediums of clay, glass, wood, fiber, metal, found objects, etc. are exhibited this year.
-Wiedrich, has been an Art Curator for the City of Rocky Mount for three years.
-Wiedrich said that 2017 marked was the 17th Handcrafted Juried Exhibition.
-“This year's show was juried by Mi-Sook Hur.
+Works from artists of 9 different states in the mediums of clay, glass, wood, fiber, metal, found objects, etc., are exhibited this year.
+Wiedrich, has been the Art Curator for the City of Rocky Mount for three years.
+Wiedrich said that the 17th Handcrafted Juried Exhibition marked 2017.
+"This year's show was juried by Mi-Sook Hur.
 Her focus was on innovation and craftsmanship, which is a very apparent theme as you explore the exhibition.
 All of the pieces selected for the show exemplify mastery of craft and unique methods to achieve innovative twists on classics.
-Some are styles I've never seen before, which is really exciting!
+Some are styles I've never seen before, which is really exciting.
 Thomas Kilian's work fits in beautifully with the exhibit.
-His clay piece is of unique (and surprising) shape!
-We were thrilled to have him included in this years Handcrafted exhibition,” said Wiedrich
+His clay piece is of unique (and surprising) shape.
+We are thrilled to have him included in this year's Handcrafted Exhibition," said Wiedrich

-Kilian is not only known for his work in art but also for his efforts and ministry in the Church of Christ Christian Church.
-He has worked alongside Mercy Partners®, a Christian-based, humanitarian aid organization working in North and East Africa, as an advisor.
+Kilian is known for his work in art and his efforts in ministry with the Church of Christ/Christian Church.
+He has worked alongside Mercy Partners®, a Christian-based humanitarian aid organization working in North and East Africa, as an advisor.

-“In the near future, I plan on participating as a vendor for Somerset Place State Historic Site’s (Creswell, NC) 2017 summer events.
-In the next year, I will graduate twice from Mid-Atlantic Christian University.
-I am looking into possible art opportunities with which I could display my craft while I teach,” said Kilian
+"In the near future, I plan on participating as a vendor for Somerset Place State Historic Site's (Creswell, NC) 2017 summer events.
+In the next year, I will graduate twice from the university.
+I am looking into possible art opportunities with which I could display my craft while I teach," said Kilian

 The exhibit where Kilian's work is featured debuted on January 29 and will continue to be open to the public until its closing on May 14, 2017

-Paper: The Scuppernong Reminder, a Washington Daily News paper
+Article originally published May 17, 2017, in The Scuppernong Reminder, a Washington Daily News newspaper.